What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Worse business performance

-Companies with bad leave management (or a bad hr leave software) suffer either overstaffing or understaffing – or sometimes both.
+Companies with bad leave management (or bad HR leave software) suffer either overstaffing or understaffing – or every so often, both.
 A streamlined approval process can help mitigate these issues by ensuring timely responses to leave requests and reducing the risk of understaffing or overstaffing.
-With the unpredictability and the fluidity of available competence, the business owners feel pressure to hire more employees than it is necessary – just to be sure to keep the lights on in time of trouble.
+With the unpredictability and the fluidity of available competence, the business owners feel pressure to hire more employees than it is necessary – just to be sure to keep the lights on in times of trouble.

 On the other hand, though, there are skills that are relatively easy to replace, and unique ones, that cost much to find in the market and to maintain by keeping the specialist on board.